 Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 7.1.C GT Manage safe and effective maintenance and repair procedures Management techniques of maintenance and repair procedures related to main propulsion and auxiliary / ancillary machinery and equipment On a vessel powered by gas turbine propulsion machinery of at least 4,000 HP, in a laboratory, or on a simulator capable of replicating all maintenance and repair functions.
 The candidate demonstrates the management of maintenance procedures by directing that engineering plant repairs are performed properly.
 The candidate directs the performance of maintenance procedures on gas turbine vessel propulsion and supporting auxiliary equipment in the safest, most efficient way by: 1.
 Using instruction manuals and manufacturer publications for repair and maintenance procedures; 2.
 Performing repairs in accordance with manufacturer guidelines and technical specifications; and 3.
 Performing repairs using correct tools and parts.
-Procedures used include: Compressor Borescope inspection; Turbine Borescope inspection; Accessory gear box appurtenance overhaul; Main fuel control performance calculations or replacement; Variable stator vane positioner replacement; and
+Procedures used include: 1.
+Compressor Borescope inspection; 2.
+Turbine Borescope inspection; 3.
+Accessory gear box appurtenance overhaul; 4.
+Main fuel control performance calculations or replacement; 5.
+Variable stator vane positioner replacement; and 6.
+Demister cleaning and inspection.

-Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard

-7.1.D Manage safe and effective Planning maintenance, and On a vessel powered by propulsion The candidate plans scheduled The candidate plans and schedules maintenance procedures in accordance with technical specifications

-All maintenance repairs including machinery of at least maintenance and and operational requirements by:

-and repair procedures statutory and class verifications 4,000 HP, or in a laboratory and given technical specifications and manufacturer's manuals for shipboard equipment. corrective repairs while utilizing all available assets.
-Identifying the appropriate statutory and classification requirement for each maintenance procedure performed; and

-2. Developing a work plan describing the assets involved and steps performed to accomplish maintenance and repairs tasks leading to restored functionality of propulsion plant components.

-The candidate's plan includes:
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 7.1.D All Manage safe and effective maintenance and repair procedures 0, On a vessel powered by propulsion machinery of at least 4,000 HP, or in a laboratory and given technical specifications and manufacturer's manuals for shipboard equipment.
+Behavior The candidate plans scheduled maintenance and corrective repairs while utilizing all available assets.
+The candidate plans and schedules maintenance procedures in accordance with technical specifications and operational requirements by: 1.
+Identifying the appropriate statutory and classification requirement for each maintenance procedure performed; and 2.
+Developing a work plan describing the assets involved and steps performed to accomplish maintenance and repairs tasks leading to restored functionality of propulsion plant components.
+The candidate's plan includes: 1.
+Personnel; 2.
+Tools; 3.
+Spare parts and supplies; 4.
+Time;5.
+Safety precautions and considerations;6.
+Lock Out/Tag Out procedures; 7.
+Communications;8.
+Restoration processes; and9.
+System testing and verification.

-1. Personnel;

-2. Tools;

-3. Spare parts and supplies;

-4. Time;

-5. Safety precautions and considerations;

-6. Lock Out/Tag Out procedures;

-7. Communications;

-8. Restoration processes; and

-9. System testing and verification.